Discover These 4 Tried & Tested Tactics To Beat Back Pain At The Computer

 Or give your body a good stretch out.

-This will work wonders for alleviating any muscle stiffness and soreness and is a great habit to get into for your overall health.
+As this will work wonders for alleviating any muscle stiffness and soreness and is a great habit to get into for your overall health.

-Make Sure You Don't Forget to Take Your Microbreak
+Don't Forget To Take Your Microbreak

 I often do this myself when working on this site.